GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (284).md

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 2 hours.

 **Critical Failure**: You have managed to really mess up the enchantment.
 The subject is prone for 1d4 rounds times the spell's tier and you are petrified for a number of rounds equal to the spell's tier as a msyterious fog encases around you.

+#### Syphon Spores

+**Minimum Tier**: 5

+**Casting Time**: 4 actions

+**Effect**: You cast spores out 6 yards fromyourself in all directions and an additional cone of 10 yards.
+Each creature afflicted by the spores must succeed a [Fort] save or suffer disadvantage on all Attack rolls, [Body] checks/saves, [Fort] checks/saves, and counterspell checks until the end of the next round.
+A critical failure causes the creature to lose a hitpoint.
+You have a percentage chance of recovering a hitpoint based on the save result of each creature.
+* Critical success = +0
+* Success = +1
+* Failure = +3
+* Critical Failure = +7
+A creature must have remaining hitpoints to contribute to the perntage chance of you recovering a hitpoint.

+**At Higher Tiers**: When cast at 6th tier or greater, for each tier beyond minimum, you may choose to either increase the range of the cone by 3 yards or the range effect stretching out from yourself by 2 yards.

+**Critical Failure**: Feel yourself afflicted by a tocic attack which gains a bonus equal to the spell's tier.
+You then suffer a toxic attack which ignores armor and gains a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
+You are affected as though by the spores until end of round.

 ### T (15